Types of Clinical Trials

 Participate in a Clinical Trial

 To participate in a clinical trial, you will need to have a formal diagnosis of PKD made by a physician.
-To understand the implications of that diagnosis for yourself or your children, please click here.
+Learn more about the implications of a PKD diagnosis for yourself or your children.

 By participating in a clinical trial, you can: